What’s the Difference Between COVID-19 Diagnostic and Antibody Tests?

 “Knowledge is powerful in a time where there is a lot of confusion,” Sutherland said.
 “If we can help you know more about your health without an appointment, we’re happy to help you.”

-Vaccination is the best method to stay safe.
+Vaccination is the best method to stay safe, and it's now available to everyone 5 and older.
 Get your vaccine today.